rodrigoepacheco/rodrigoepacheco/README.md

 - 👋 Hi, I’m rodrigo pacheco
 - 👀 I’m interested in learn to program but no idea in which area to pursue, for now only the very basics
-- 🌱 I’m currently learning programming logic
+- 🌱 I’m currently learning Python
 - 💞️ For now I'm learning more than helping
 - 📫 How to reach me in rodrigoe.pacheco@gmail.com